-Our insider trading policy applies to our personnel and personnel of our subsidiaries worldwide, and provides guidelines relating to of improper conduct by anyone that is employed by the company or otherwise associated with our company, with respect to transactions in the securities of, and nondisclosure of information regarding our company and its business.
-Please also see Item 16J of the Annual Report.
-A copy of our insider trading policy is filed as an exhibit to this Annual Report.
+Our insider trading policy applies to our personnel and personnel of our subsidiaries worldwide and provides guidelines relating to improper conduct by anyone that is employed by the company or otherwise associated with our company with respect to transactions in the securities of and non-disclosure of information regarding our company and its business.
+Please also see Item 16J of this Annual Report.
+A copy of our insider trading policy is filed as exhibit 11.1 to this Annual Report.

-Anti-Corruption and anti-Bribery Policy.
+Anti-Corruption and anti-Bribery Policy

-Our policy prohibiting briary and corruption applies to our directors, officers and employees, and also to our business partners worldwide.
+Our policy prohibiting bribery and corruption applies to our directors, officers, and employees, and also to our business partners worldwide.
 We have also adopted anti-corruption guidelines that apply to all our commercial transactions and commitments, including our subsidiaries and officers worldwide.